Description

 Value for Money

+Anyone who finds a dreadnought too large should look at the concert bodied FS800 T before committing, along with the rest of the acoustic guitars listed here.
 For its features and build quality, this guitar is an absolute steal.
 While it’s not the cheapest beginner guitar out there, the FG820 offers a level of craftsmanship and sound quality that feels like a much higher investment.
-If you’re looking for a guitar to grow with—whether you’re learning to play or just need a reliable practice instrument—this is a solid choice.
+If you’re looking for a guitar to grow with, whether you’re learning to play or just need a reliable practice instrument, this is a solid choice.

 Design Flaws Worth Mentioning